o3de/o3de.org/content/docs/user-guide/assets/pipeline/asset-type-adding.md

 ### 4. Customizing File Open Behavior

-Right or double\-clicking an asset in the **Asset Browser** or elsewhere in the UI triggers the file open behavior.
+Right or double-clicking an asset in the **Asset Browser** or elsewhere in the UI triggers the file open behavior.
 The default behavior passes the asset file to the operating system.

 You can override this behavior by deriving from the `AssetBrowserInteractionNotificationsBus::Handler` and implementing `AddSourceFileOpeners`, as in the following code.